zhuang-li/zhuang-li.github.io/_pages/about.md

 My recent work has appeared in leading venues such as ACL, EMNLP, NAACL, NeurIPS, and ICLR.
 I was a recipient of the **EMNLP 2025 Outstanding Paper Award**, one of seven such awards among 3,200+ accepted papers, and the first confirmed Australia-affiliated EMNLP Outstanding Paper.

-I have also collaborated with industry partners, including Ant International (Singapore) on trustworthy LLMs, and Openstream.ai on semantic parsing and dialogue systems.
-These collaborations have led to publications at ACL, EACL, and NeurIPS, as well as a US patent application on LLM post-editing.
+I have also worked with Ant International (Singapore) and Openstream.ai on industry-facing NLP/LLM projects, leading to ACL, EACL, and NeurIPS publications and a US patent application.

 I am also a co-applicant on the Wellcome Trust AI4You(th) project, in partnership with Google Health, on safe clinical LLMs for youth mental health.